crbuch/Resemblyzer.js/README.md

 An implementation of CorentinJ's [Resemblyzer](https://github.com/resemble-ai/Resemblyzer) in ort.js (onnxruntime) and tensorflow.js for the web.

 # What it can be used for
 Given a few seconds of speech it creates a summary vector of 256 values known as an encoding.
 This can be used in many things such as speaker verification, deepfake detection, voice cloning, speaker diarization, and much more.
 The pretrained model came from [the original repo](https://github.com/resemble-ai/Resemblyzer) and was converted to onnx to use with onnxjs.
-I rewrote the neccessary preprocessing parts in javascript and took neccessary parts from [Magenta.js](https://github.com/magenta/magenta-js) to convert the raw audio to mel spectrograms for the network.
+I rewrote all the preprocessing parts in javascript and took neccessary parts from [Magenta.js](https://github.com/magenta/magenta-js) to convert the raw audio to mel spectrograms for the network.
 # Architecture
 The network gets fed partial mels from each audio file and averages the embeddings of them after it goes through 3 lstm layers and a fully connected layer.
 According to the original repo, it works around 1000x real-time with CUDA.